bait509-ubc/BAIT509/class_meetings/cm05-trees.md

 To avoid this, we take the approach of growing an overly large (overfit) tree, and then pruning it.
 We won't get into details of how the tree is pruned back, but the technique is called _cost complexity pruning_.
 The general idea is to control a tuning parameter $\alpha$ to control how much pruning is done -- it can be chosen by cross-validation, or the validation set approach.

-# Lab
+# Exercise

-- Use the time after the lecture period to work on your Assignments 1 and 2.
+- Coding a decision tree.